albertb/ck-rockband/README.markdown

 ## Installation ##

-Once chuck and the XBox drivers are installed, unzip both sample zip files in the same directory as drumkit.ck.
+Once chuck and the XBox drivers are installed, unzip both sample zip files in the same a subdirectory called data.

 ## Running ##